Tax Guide for Self-Employed Massage Therapists in the UK

 | 31 July | Second payment on account (if applicable) |

-If this is your first year, register for Self Assessment by 5 October after the tax year ends.
+If this is your first year, check whether you need to register for Self Assessment, then register with HMRC by 5 October after the tax year ends.

 If you also offer personal training alongside massage, see our personal trainer tax guide for expenses specific to that work.